gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 `BitOperations` class now has a static constructor that ensures that intrinsic methods of the type are initialized (compiled) before they are used.

-Here are the performance results of those implementations (lower is better):
+Here are the execution times of those implementations (lower is better):

 |         Method |     Mean |     Error |    StdDev |
 |--------------- |---------:|----------:|----------:|